March 3, 2025

 Creating a Bookmark in audio recording on Android

-When you’re done recording, tap the Stop button.
+When finished, tap the 'Stop' button.

 Pressing the Stop button during an audio recording